replicatedhq/kots.io/content/kotsadm/gitops/single-app-workflows.md

     The GitOps Provider page opens.

-1. Choose the Git provider and hostname (if applicable), and click on "Continue to deployment action".
+1. Choose the Git provider and hostname (if applicable), and click on **Continue to deployment action**.

 1. On the GitOps setting page: